 17. Take Natural Shots

 You’ll have a better chance of capturing people’s real emotions if the scene is less staged.
-In order to acquire a great picture, you need to be patient and anticipate your subject’s greatest moment.
+To acquire a great picture, you need to be patient and anticipate your subject’s greatest moment.

 18. Post-production Editing is a Must for Aesthetic Photography